 - Snacks will either be pre-packaged or prepared in advance while following food handling protocols.
 Campers and staff will be asked to not share any food during lunch or snack times.

-- When riding in a vehicle (when headed to the pool), campers will be seated apart from each other as much as vehicle size will allow.
+- When riding in a vehicle (for transportation to and from camp), campers will be seated apart from each other as much as vehicle size will allow.
 Drivers and staff will be required to wear a mask while in the vehicle.
 The seats and hard surfaces will be sanitized between each Stable Groups use.

 In accordance with OHA’s guidelines for summertime day camps, we have prepared a Communicable Disease Management Plan.